 "...yeah, I guess so.
 I remember parts of that, but I never knew the specifics..."

-I’ve must have sounded insane to Anni.
-He probably thought I had gone completely off the deep end.
-What’s the big deal?
-It’s just a bunch of guys getting together to try to see what they can accomplish.
-But, the days of looking at situations like these through rose-colored goggles were over.
+I must have sounded insane to Anni.
+What's the big deal?
+It's just a bunch of guys getting together to check out the new content, maybe kill a few bosses.
+The days of looking at situations like these through rose-colored goggles were over.
 Starting folks early on an unofficial raid had ramifications.
-Some players might be upset that they were left behind, or question the lack of authority surrounding impromptu groups (“How could you let this happen, Hanzo?”).
-Even if it managed to slip under the drama radar, it would impact the fairness of the loot system, as certain members of progression would start with slightly better gear, which in turn would skew bidding right at the outset.
-So, with all this weighing on my mind, I hoped that I was conveying the urgency of the situation to Anni, without coming across like some out-of-control dictator.
+Some players might be upset that they were left behind, or question the lack of authority surrounding impromptu groups ("How could you let this happen, Hanzo?").
+Even if it managed to slip under the drama radar, the fairness of the loot system would skew as certain members of progression started out with less of a need to bid.
+Are you getting this, Annihilation?
+Am I conveying the urgency of the situation to you?
+Or was I coming across like some sort of dictator.

 He got it.
 Thank God.
 I wasn't just raving lunatic.
 There was a method to my madness and I needed everyone's support in making it happen.
 Luckily, there were folks like Anni in the guild I could count on that would understand my reasons, however unorthodox they appeared to be.

 The Twilight Dragonflight maintained an awkward alliance with the Black.
-Twilights loathed the Black, but at the same time, owed their existence to them, due in part to Deathwing’s failed experiments in Blackwing Lair.
-Deathwing's consort Sinestra eventually succeeded in this endeavour, deep in the hidden chambers of Grim Batol.
-Politically, the Twilight had no choice but to act in the best interests of the Black, for without the Black’s cunning and lust for power, the remaining Twilight would be eradicated -- which was exactly what we were here to do.
-The strategy was simple: Execute each Twilight guard, then pull Sartharion, avoid flame walls which would rise up out of the lava and sweep across the raid, and kill any Fire Elementals that assisted in Sartharion’s defense.
+Twilights loathed the Black, but at the same time, owed their existence to them, due in part to Deathwing's failed experiments in Blackwing Lair.
+Deathwing's consort Sinestra eventually succeeded in this endeavor, deep in the hidden chambers of Grim Batol.
+Politically, the Twilight had no choice but to act in the best interests of the Black: without their cunning and lust for power, the remaining Twilight faced eradication -- which was exactly what we were here to do.
+The strategy was simple: execute each Twilight guard, then pull Sartharion, avoid flame walls which would rise up out of the lava and sweep across the raid, and kill any Fire Elementals that assisted in Sartharion's defense.

 He was killed in three pulls.

 Naxxramas proceeded as planned the following Friday the 12th of December.
 I zoned into the instance alongside the raid team, and prepared to resume my role as off-tank.
-We began through the Arachnid Quarter, which proved to be the easiest back in the 40-Man days; it was the only wing we had officially cleared back then.
-We’d spent a good number of weekends working through the mechanics of the first boss, Anub’Rekhan, tossing us into the air, forcing us to run around the outside of the circular ring, avoiding his Locust Swarm...
+We began by weaving through the Arachnid Quarter, the easiest wing during its 40-Man days...and the only wing DoD cleared.
+We'd spent a good number of weekends working through the mechanics of the first boss, Anub'Rekhan, tossing us into the air, forcing us to run around the outside of the circular ring, avoiding his Locust Swarm...

 We killed Anub'Rekhan in one pull.